mapbox/mapbox-gl-draw/API.md

 The GL Style Spec also requires an id. **You must provide an id**.
 Draw will then add the suffixes `.hot` and `.cold` to your id.

+In your custom style, you will want to use the following feature properties:

 property | values | function
 --- | --- | ---
-meta | feature, midpoint, vertex | `midpoint` and `vertex` are used on points added to the map to communicate polygon and line handles. `feature` is used for all features added by the user. active | true, false | A feature is active when it is 'selected' in the current mode. `true` and `false` are strings. mode |  simple_select, direct_select, draw_point, draw_line_string, draw_polygon, static | Indicates which mode Draw is currently in.
+meta | feature, midpoint, vertex | `midpoint` and `vertex` are used on points added to the map to communicate polygon and line handles. `feature` is used for all features. active | true, false | A feature is active when it is 'selected' in the current mode. `true` and `false` are strings. mode |  simple_select, direct_select, draw_point, draw_line_string, draw_polygon, static | Indicates which mode Draw is currently in.

-Draw also provides a few more properties, but they should not be used for styling.
-For details on them, see `Using Draw with map.queryRenderFeatures`.
+Draw also provides a few more properties on features, but they should not be used for styling.
+For details on them, see "Using Draw with Mapbox GL JS's `queryRenderFeatures`" below.

 If `opts.userProperties` is set to `true` the properties of a feature will also be available for styling.
 All user properties are prefixed with `user_` to make sure they do not clash with the Draw properties.